ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch2 Exploring Data and Building Data Pipelines.md

 4. Linear interpolation
 5. K-nearest neighbors

-Data leakage of target features into the training set can be from the following problems:
+Data leakage of testing data into the training set can be from the following problems:
-1.
+1. target variable is in training set
+2.